 Of all the types of public spaces that exist, waterfronts are among the most strongly linked to the identity and history of a city.
 There could be no Stockholm without the harbor; no San Francisco away from the Bay; no Rio without its beaches.
 Most cities grew up around the water, but in all too many cases, these urban birthplaces later became shunned as polluted, disreputable places.
 We think it's time to get back to these waterfronts and re-awaken their natural role as places of exchange and movement.

 Exploring waterfronts around the world has always been a passion of ours.
 Having spent a good part of our career working on and visiting them, we find we have a lot to say on the topic.
-Lately, we've leaned towards the prediction that waterfronts will explode in popularity at the first signs of relief from the pandemic.
-So, the time is right for exploring how we can make them better!
 In our experience, taking a close look at how things are done in successful communities—as well as communities that fall short of the mark—offers clear lessons.
 Here, we will take a look at eleven of the best waterfronts.

-The key to making sure places thrive is fulfilling the needs of everyone who lives there—rather than focusing on the demands of cars, traffic engineers, iconic designers, and real estate developers.
+The key to making sure places thrive is to see that they fulfill the needs of everyone who lives there—rather than focusing on the demands of cars, traffic engineers, iconic designers, and real estate developers.
 Luckily, many waterfronts have resisted much of that type of development: A few waterfronts have even shown the benefits of removing vehicle traffic!
 Paris and Porto have done that recently with great success.

 11 of our Favorite City Waterfronts